 The bottom line: preparation is key to successful crisis management

-Just as an athlete prepares for a fierce competition, so too must a CEO actively prepare for a corporate crisis.
+Just as an athlete prepares for fierce competition, so too must a CEO actively prepare for a corporate crisis.
 From establishing a notification system that will allow CEOs to rapidly communicate with stakeholders and employees, to implementing a monitoring system or “command center” that gathers information that is vital before, during, and after a crisis response, CEOs should always plan ahead.

 With proper preparation, CEOs can more successfully handle a crisis through effective and thoughtful communication that mitigates possible damages, while simultaneously presenting stakeholders, employees, and the general public with a strong corporate leader.